EmmaLawlor/atlantic_yoga/README.md

 #### As the site owner I want to:
 - Provide the user with information on who we are, what we do & the services offered at the Atlantic Yoga studio.
 - Provide the user with a detailed class schedule, to encourage all skill levels to join.
 - Allow the user to sign up for a weekly neswletter, which will provide up to date information on a regular basis.
-Sign-up will be incentivised by offering a discount on classes.
+Sign-up will be incentivised by offering a free class to the user.
 - Link social media accounts, for the user to stay in tuoch across a number of platforms.

 #### As the site user I want to: